ashikagah/spiral-lcs/README.md

 ```
 >> generate_data
 ```
-It will use the function `rm_spirals.m` to create random stimulations to induce (usually multiple) spiral waves in a 2-D lattice.
-It will save the time series of the excitation variable (_ts_) in a file `orig60.mat` and its binarized time series in a file `bi60.mat`.
+It uses the function `rm_spirals.m` to create random stimulations to induce four spiral waves in a 2-D lattice.
+It uses a stimulation file `s4_stim.mat`.
+It saves the time series of the excitation variable (_ts_) in a file `orig60.mat` and its binarized time series in a file `bi60.mat`.

 2. Convert to phase map